Rakshitabhoj/Rakshitabhoj/README.md

 # Hi there! 👋 I'm Rakshita A Bhoj

 Welcome to my GitHub profile!
-I'm a passionate Information Science and Engineering student with a strong interest in AI and ML, Data Analysis, and Web Development.
+I'm a passionate Information Science and Engineering student with a strong interest in AI and ML, Data Analytics, and Web Development.
 Here, you'll find a collection of my projects, contributions, and learning experiences.

 ## 🌟 About Me